bsherman/ublue-custom/README.md

   - `just setup-gaming-light` - Install simple games like crosswords, solitaire(cards), mines, bejeweled/tetris clones
   - `just setup-gaming-linux` - Install Linux/Tux games plus a Tron/lightcycle game
   - `just setup-gaming-minecraft` - Install PrismLauncher (Minecraft for Java) and Bedrock Edition launcher
   - `just setup-gaming-serious` - Install Steam, Heroic Game Launcher, Bottles, and community builds of Proton.
-MangoHud is installed and enabled by default, hit right Shift-F12 to toggle
+  - `just setup-flatpak-overrides-gaming` - Enable MangoHud by default (hit right Shift-F12 to toggle), and enable Bottles to create apps
+  - `just setup-flatpak-overrides-pwa` - Enable Chromium browsers to create apps

 Check the [just website](https://just.systems) for tips on modifying and adding your own recipes.

 ## Verification

 These images are signed with sigstore's [cosign](https://docs.sigstore.dev/cosign/overview/).
-You can verify the signature by downloading the `cosign.pub` key from this repo and running the following command:
+You can verify the signature by downloading the `cosign.pub` key from this repo and running the appropriate command:

     cosign verify --key cosign.pub ghcr.io/bsherman/silverblue-custom
     cosign verify --key cosign.pub ghcr.io/bsherman/kinoite-custom